okohll/abdocs/content/docs/change-log/_index.md

 weight: 120
 description: Changes per release
 ---
-Posts about each new agileBase release can be seen here:
+Posts about each new Agilebase release can be seen here:

 https://blog.agilebase.co.uk